DustWinter/SpaceGlider/ReadME.md

 #

-Tested on [enwik9](http://mattmahoney.net/dc/enwik9.zip) with a compression rate of 42.56% (size include dictionnary used).
+Tested on [enwik9](http://mattmahoney.net/dc/enwik9.zip) with a compression rate of 42.56% (size includes dictionnary generated).

 #